hurbes/color_extractor/README.md

-# 🎨 Camy Color Extractor 🖼️
+# 🎨 Color Extractor 🖼️

 Hey there, color enthusiasts! 👋 Welcome to the Camy Color Extractor project.
 This nifty little package helps you extract dominant colors from images in your Flutter apps.
 Whether you're building a cool photo app or just want to add some color magic to your UI, we've got you covered! 🌈